Combinatorial aspects of the linkage principle for general linear supergroups

-The structure of induced modules over general linear groups is described using biterminants.
-Since we consider $H^0_{G_{ev}}(\la)$ embedded inside $H^0_G(\la)$ using the map $\phi$, we need to adjust the notation for bideterminants in order to accomodate the effect of the map $\phi$.
+The structure of induced modules over general linear groups is described using bideterminants.
+Since we consider $H^0_{G_{ev}}(\lambda)$ embedded inside $H^0_G(\lambda)$ using the map $\phi$, we need to adjust the notation for bideterminants to accommodate the effect of the map $\phi$.